Glossary of Jungian Terms

 The process of conscious integration of the contents of the personal and collective unconscious.
 The assimilation is the result of conscious elaboration (insight) in the psychotherapeutic process.

 Collective unconscious.
 Distinctive

-from the personal unconscious, the collective unconscious is made of archetypes or primordial images.
-See also personal unconscious.
+from the personal unconscious, consists in archetypes or primordial images.
+See also -> personal unconscious.

 Compensation.
 A natural process of reestablishing a certain balance in the psyche.

 An emotionally charged group of ideas or images.